julien-reynaud/ProjetApproQuali/README.md

 ### Scénario : Supprimer un article de l'historique de navigation
-	Given I am logged in and at the amazon homepage and I have searched for an article (we use the previous scenario) When I click on the "Account" menu
+	Given I am logged in and at the amazon homepage and I have searched for an article (we use the previous scenario) When I hover the "Account" menu
-	And I click on the button "Historique de navigation" And I click on the button "Supprimer"
+	And I click on the button "Vos recommandations"
+ 	And I click on the button "Votre historique de navigation"
+	And I click on the icon of the parameter button
+ 	And I click on the button "Retirer des articles"
 	Then the article should disapear from my history